Have you ever met with a counselor or therapist and thought, “This is not a good fit“?

 Classical conditioning also remains a popular treatment for phobias through the use of systematic desensitization.
 This is a variant of exposure therapy (Grace College, 2016).

-The Self-determination Theory of motivation (SDT), and more specifically, the Basic Psychological Needs Theory (BPNT) posit that autonomy, competence, and relatedness are the primary supports for well-being and optimal functioning (SDT, n.d.)
-If anyone of these is faulty, then the person’s well-being decreases.
-Intrinsic motivation increases through the satisfaction of having these needs met.
+The Self-Determination Theory of motivation (SDT), and more specifically, the Basic Psychological Needs Theory (BPNT) posit that autonomy, competence, and relatedness are the primary supports for wellbeing and optimal functioning (Center for Self-Determination Theory, n.d.)
+If anyone of these is faulty, then the person’s wellbeing decreases.
+Intrinsic motivation increases through the satisfaction of having these needs met (read more about intrinsic coaching here).

 The Broaden and Build Theory of Positive Emotions (Fredrickson, 1998, 2000) changed the discussion around emotions.
 Many of the psychological theories and research before this dealt with negative affect.
 These are emotions like anger, fear, sadness, guilt, and shame (Stringer, 2013).